andrinr/gsn-link-sign-pred/README.md

 # *SpringE*: Fast Node Representation Generation for Link Sign Prediction

 A signed network is a graph where each edge represent either a positive or negative relationship between its two nodes.
-This paper proposes \textit{SpringE}, which is able to capture crucial information about the local node environment using low dimensional feature vectors.
+This paper proposes $\textit{SpringE}$, which is able to capture crucial information about the local node environment using low dimensional feature vectors.
 Contrary to other methods, no neural network is used, which greatly increases the runtime of the given method.

 ## Requirements